luminovang/documentation/http/request.md

 **Return Value:**

-`string` - Return the request method in lowercased.
+`string` - Return the HTTP request method.

 ***

 ### isGet

-Check if the request method is GET.
+Check if the request method is `GET`.

 ```php
 public isGet(): bool